Ever since Taipei 101 opened, the city council has made full use of its impressive height by staging a spectacular firework display on New Year’s Eve.

 Sun-Yat Sun Memorial Hall

-The Sun-Yat Sun Memorial Hall is a very popular spot to see the fireworks due to it’s large open expanse and having a great view of Taipei 101.
+The Sun-Yat Sun Memorial Hall is a very popular spot to see the fireworks due to it’s large open expanse – and having probably the best and most uninhibited view of Taipei 101 anywhere in the city.

 Many photographers will arrive here in the morning of New Year’s Eve to get prime position on the steps of the hall.
 Even though it’s a huge area, it does become very busy as the night draws on.